 If you are Mexican or know all about Mexican culture, then you will know that a sugar skull is known to be an important motif in Mexico’s annual Day of the Dead celebration.
 Similar to how real human skulls are meant to symbolize both birth and death in plenty of ancient customs, a Mexican sugar skull can also mean the same thing, thus becoming an important symbol in this month-long ceremony.
+This controversial symbol can be seen on a lot of stuff – specially baked sweets, souvenirs, outfits, and jewelry such as this green eyes sugar skull ring.

 Mexican tradition says that the sugar skull is supposed to represent the soul of a departed loved one.
 People are supposed to write the name of a departed loved one on the sugar skull’s forehead and put them inside their homes.
 During the celebration of Day of the Dead, other people bring their sugar skulls with them and put them on top of gravestones, so they can celebrate the return of the deceased’s soul on Earth.
 The signature art that is drawn on sugar skulls reflect the traditional Mexican and Hispanic culture.
 These skulls are decorated with glitter, sparkles, big smiles, and colorful trinkets, which helps get rid of the scare factor.
 Despite their name, sugar skulls are not edible.